*This post may contain affiliate links for which I earn commissions.*

 5) Sorting by Individuals

-Armed with the 9 simple steps to beginner scrapbooking, the types of sorting methods and tips on photo cropping, you might be wondering what are the basic supplies to get you started on scrapping.
+Armed with the 9 simple steps to beginner scrapbooking, you might be wondering what are the basic supplies to get you started on scrapping.
 Let’s talk about the basic scrapbook supplies next.

 Supplies to Get You Started